kavenstan/pickle-match/README.md

  - Stats / Ratings not calculated on session end
  - Should be some provisional rating calculation between rounds
  - Matchmaking page 3 empty
- - Starting matchmaking does nothing - need to refresh to see